 Screen readers are computer software that speak written text.
 It allows students to listen to the written/typed text from a webpage, test, paper, or any form of document.
 Natural Reader is a free, easy to use software that can read text such as Microsoft Word files, webpages, PDF, txt, doc(x), pages ods, odt, and non-DRM epub files.
 Other options include Google Chrome, which has a screen reader extension; Adobe Reader, which has a free software download; or you can use the text to speech software built into a Mac.

 ZoomText is a software program that enlarges text on the screen by up to 16 times.
 It is useful for students writing papers or reading online articles.
 It also has limited text-to-speech capabilities.

-Assistive technology can be found in the Office of Disability Resources or the “Little Lab”, room A119 in the Teaching Learning Center.
+Assistive technology can be found in the Office of Disability Resources.
 In addition, ODR staff can assist you with technology referral and free technology available through download on PC or mobile device.